aaronabramov/esfmt/README.md

     - where a linebreak was in the original code

 - semicolons
-    - not after exorting a function
+    - not after exporting a function

 - linewrapping
     - only check overflow after a certain ponit (not the beginning of the file)